 The Churubusco Eagles triumphed over the West Noble Chargers 7-6 Friday night.
 Although the Eagles posted a low score, they would be hard pressed to pick a better played or more exciting game this season.

 WHITLEY COUNTY â€” A Tri-Lakes home caught on fire Friday night at approximately 11 p.m.

 Two fire departments responded to the blaze, getting the fire under control in one hour.

 See Monday's edition for more coverage of the fire.

-It's back-to-school time in Whitley County, and savvy local shoppers can save more than $163 in coupons and discounts by picking up the Weekend Edition of The Post & Mail, now on newsstands throughout Whitley County.
+Local shoppers can make a brilliant decision and save more than $194 in coupons and discounts by imply picking up the Weekend Edition of The Post & Mail, now on newsstands throughout Whitley County.

-Pick up your copy of The Post & Mail this weekend and reap big savings!
+Pick up your copy of The Post & Mail this weekend and earn big savings!

 In addition to top local news, extensive features, court judgments, features and sports, the Weekend Edition has coupons and discounts from: